Shop

 $12.25/bareroot

 BuyLarge rosettes of the woolliest silver leaves.
 So soft you want to pet them.
-This one’s for the leaves, not the flowers.
+Grow this for the leaves, not the flowers.
 It dies after flowering so cut back flower stems to prevent flowering, or, if you want to save seeds let it flower.
 It self-seeds sometimes.

 LIMITED QUANTITIES AVAILABLE, LIMIT OF 1 PER CUSTOMER.